Health & Insurance

 Having a Baby in the UK

 If you or your partner should become pregnant during your time abroad in the UK, you have nothing to worry about when it comes to your child’s health.
-Pregnancy tests can be obtained free of charge from your GP or sexual health clinic and for a small fee in any pharmacy.
+Pregnancy tests can be obtained free of charge from your GP or sexual health clinic and they can be easily purchased for a small fee in any pharmacy or supermarket.
 Once you are certain you are pregnant, the first person to see is usually your general practitioner.
 They will guide you through much of the early stages of your pregnancy, are in charge of running many of the necessary tests and scans, and can refer you to another professional, e.g. an obstetrician, if necessary or requested.

 The other person of great importance throughout your pregnancy is your midwife.
 You will usually be recommended a midwifery service through your GP.
-As a trained professional and expert in pregnancies and births, your midwife is the person who will be in charge of much of the antenatal care you receive and in many cases is also the person to deliver your child.
+As a trained professional and expert in pregnancies and births, your midwife is the person who will be in charge of much of the prenatal care you receive and, in many cases, is also the person to deliver your child.
 However, there is a chance you will be tended to by different midwives.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.